 Top picks

-Best best daily planner apps
+Best daily planner apps

 Sunsama connects tasks to time blocks so the day reflects meetings and focus hours, not a fantasy list.
+You see the real tradeoffs before the day starts.

 Things makes daily review feel light.
 Drag tasks into Today, set when items matter, and keep areas from turning into clutter.
+The design keeps you coming back.

 Filters and priorities help you build a daily view without a heavy planning ritual.
+It is the lowest-friction way to turn a big list into something you can actually finish today.

 What a good daily planner changes